Cactoidal/Treasure-Seeker/godot/README.md

 I have another problem at the end of the game, however.
 From a game design perspective, I think it would be better if the game is instantly lost as soon as you hit a trap.

-I had originally planned to do this by checking the "current score" against the "base score", and if the current score is smaller, the contract knows you hit a trap, and would set your "actual score" to zero by subtracting the base score by itself.
+I had originally planned to do this by checking the "current score" against the "base score", and if the current score is smaller, the contract knows you hit a trap, and would set your "actual score" to 0 by subtracting the base score by itself.

 This doesn't actually seem to be possible, unless I use "decrypt", which I'm trying to avoid.
 So, I have a few options:
 1) use decrypt, accepting that it's suboptimal